SaltyMilk/w00dy-w00dp4cker/README.md

 # woody-woodpacker
 ELF/Mach-O Executable patcher.
 Injects arbitrary code and encrypts the base code then decrypts it at runtime.

-Currently supports : ELF 64bits binaries
+Currently supports : ELF 64bits, Mach-O 64bits

-Work in progress : Mach-O (64bits) and ELF 32bits
+Work in progress :  ELF 32bits

 # Run in docker